sumghai/SDHI_ServiceModuleSystem/GameData/SDHI/Service Module System/SDHI_SMS_README.txt

 Changes / Fixes:
  - Several parts renamed to be more accurate to real-life Orion/SLS spacecraft
  - Updated Boost Protective Cover hatch cover and umbilical slot locations to be compatible with new stock Mk1-3 Command Pod
- - Removed jettison rocket engines from Boost Protective Cover, as Launch Abort System has now been redesigned for this purpose
+ - Removed jettison rocket engines from Boost Protective Cover, as Launch Abort System has now dedicated jettison motors
  - Parachute-equipped Clamp-O-Tron docking port now uses its own partial Clamp-O-Tron model and texture
  - Removed parachute-equipped IACBM docking port
 	 - This is due to the indeterminate status of FusTek Station Parts mod
 	 - The IACBM docking ring's dimensions also do not aesthetically fit the parts overhaul
+ - Service Module now split into two parts
+	 - The Crew Module Adapter (formerly the Avionics Ring), a decoupler compatible with the SDHI 2.5m Heat Shield
+	 - The Service Module, a propulsion trunk with an integrated and uprated LF/LOX variant of O-10 "Puff" rocket engine
+	 - Building the a CSM stack no longer requires the LV-909
  - Removed batteries and fuel cell from Crew Module Adapter
 	 - Crew Module Adapter is too small to realistically accomodate these features
 	 - Service Module still includes batteries and fuel cells
- - Service Module and standalone Crew Module Adapter now share a common decoupler ring model
- - Service Module now has a built-in LF/LOX variant of O-10 "Puff" rocket engine, uprated to same specifications as the stock LV-909 engines
-	 - Building a CSM stack no longer requires the LV-909
- - (more to come)
+ - Removed support for a number of outdated third-party add-ons

 3.2.4 - 18 June 2017